 All grades and credits earned for repeated courses will be included in the GPA calculation if the course units and grades appear on the transcript.
 A line drawn through course information or a grade does not eliminate the course from GPA calculation if the course units appear on the transcript.

-To read all of LSAC’s policies on grade conversion, check out this page on the LSAC website.
-And, of course, if you have any questions about how a certain grade may be converted in your transcript, make sure to contact LSAC.
-They’re the authorities, and will give you the final word on how you can expect things to go.
+Before submitting your transcript to LSAC, order one for yourself and analyze it.
+Doing this offers the chance to avoid having a heart attack when you get your converted LSAC GPA!
+To read all of LSAC’s policies on grade conversion, go to the LSAC website.
+Of course, if you have any questions about how a certain grade may be converted in your transcript, contact LSAC.
+They’re the authorities and will give you the final word on how you can expect things to go.

 Wondering what your transcript says about you to the law schools you’re applying to?
 Head on over to this post.